 - Dedicate 2-4 hours per week for preparation and follow-up activities;

 - Work with an instructional designer (ID) and other resources to accomplish goals of redesigning a course to a blended or Digital Liberal Arts format;

-- Share progress with the co-hort through the Summer and Fall 2018 semesters;
+- Share progress with the co-hort throughout their project development cycle;

 - Compile and share evidence of success with the Digital Liberal Arts community

-The BlendDLA workshops will model collaborative and project-based learning approaches to reinforce links between coursework and real-world settings.
-In these engaging and interactive workshops, participants will attend presentations, brainstorm ideas, and apply a number of course design strategies to the courses they plan to revise.
+The BlendDLA workshops modeled collaborative and project-based learning approaches to reinforce links between coursework and real-world settings.
+In these engaging and interactive workshops, participants attended presentations, brainstormed ideas, and applied a number of course design strategies to the courses they planned to revise.

 - Tuesday, May 8, 2018, 10:00 a.m.-4:00 p.m., University Park: Identifying your Blended and DLA opportunities

 - Tuesday, May 15, 2018, 9:00 a.m.-noon, University Park: Matching Objectives to Assessments